DanielWillett/MetadataTestingUnturned/README.md

+Edit: this was the first plugin I ever made, I don't suggest taking any inspiration from this.

 # MetadataTestingUnturned
 RocketMod Plugin that allows you to see and change metadata for items in Unturned (rudimentary as it is just for testing, not recommended for use on public servers).